Green Hierarchical Vision Transformer for Masked Image Modeling: Approach

 where $\mathcal{C}(\cdot)$ is a cost function measuring the computation cost of the attention with the grouped tokens.
 Intuitively, Equation~\eqref{eq:opt_objective_g} aims to find the optimal group size $g_s^{*}$ that the computation cost of the optimal partition \wrt $g_s^{*}$ is the minimum.
 Equation~\eqref{eq:opt_objective_pi} searches for the optimal partition, with the constraints of Equation~\eqref{eq:partition_cond}.
 Having the optimal group size, we can directly obtain the optimal partition $\Pi^* = \mathrm{Partition}(g_s^*, \{w_i\}_{n_w})$.
 Next, we will present in detail how we solve the above optimization problem.

 \textbf{Group partition with Dynamic Programming.}\quad We find that the optimization problem in Equations~\eqref{eq:opt_objective_pi} and \eqref{eq:partition_cond} is a special case of the multiple subset sum problem with identical capacities (MSSP-I), a variant of the well-known 0-1 multiple knapsack problem with identical capacities (MKP-I)~\cite[Chapter~10]{Kellerer2004knapsack}.
 In our case, the group size is analogous to the capacity of knapsacks, the numbers of visible tokens $\{w_i\}_{n_w}$ are analogous to the values of goods, the weights of goods are the same as their values, and the number of knapsacks is unbounded.
-Although the general multiple knapsacks problem is NP-complete, its variant MSSP-I can be solved in pseudo-polynomial time using the dynamic programming (DP) algorithms~\cite{bellman1966dynamic}, owing to the identical capacities.
+Although MSSP-I is strictly NP-complete, there exist multiple polynomial time approximation schemes for it, \eg, using the dynamic programming (DP) algorithms~\cite{bellman1966dynamic}.
 Specifically, we make use of the DP algorithm for the single knapsack problem (or the subset sum problem):

 which selects a subset $\pi$ that $\sum_{u\in \pi} |u| \leq g_s$ out of the full set $\Phi$ (the pseudo-code of this algorithm is given in Appendix).
 We alternatively apply this algorithm to the remaining full set $\Phi$ and exclude the selected subset $\pi$ from $\Phi$, until $\Phi$ is empty.
 In practice, we found that our algorithm is very fast and the time cost is negligible because the number of local windows is often small, \eg, less than 100 in our pre-training stage.